Geospatial Data Engineering

 This is another example of a data engineering tool, in which you execute jobs as a DAG much like Apache Airflow.
 Alteryx specializes in performing ETL processing.
 This means you can extract and enrich data from other sources as well.
 Finally, you can move transformed data to Snowflake or any cloud-based platform.

 Elasticsearch is useful for searching and analyzing all types of data.
 This includes textual information and other data types.
 This data engineering tool helps with GIS integration because it combines the Elastic Maps application for visualizing your geospatial data.

 The Databricks Geospatial Lakehouse is a data engineering platform for massive-scale spatial data science and collaboration.
 Databricks is one of the major players in data engineering.
 You can even connect to one through the CARTO Spatial Extension for Databricks.
 This can help you tap into even more potential for unlocking spatial analytics in the cloud.

 Spatial data engineering focuses on managing, processing, cleansing, and analyzing geospatial data.
 It is closely related to spatial data science.
 But data engineers have more focus on the implementation of the data engineering process.
 Whereas data scientists are more focused on the discovery and exploration of data.

-Data engineering in GIS is the process of extracting and compiling data from multiple sources, transforming that spatial data into a format that’s useful for your business, and then loading it into your data warehouse.
+Data engineering in GIS is the process of extracting and compiling data from multiple sources.
+Then, it transforms that spatial data into a format that’s useful for your business.
+Finally, it loads it into your data warehouse.

 This hands-on, detail-oriented profession requires data engineers to be patient problem-solvers who enjoy meticulous work.
 But when you add geospatial into the equation, this increases the complexity of spatial analytics in the cloud.